 SICO conducts itself in accordance with the highest standards of ethical behaviour.
 A Code of Conduct for SICO Staff has been developed to govern the personal and professional conduct of all employees.
-The Code of Conduct outlines areas of conflict of interest; confidentiality; fair and equitable treatment; ethics and acting responsibly, honestly, fairly and ethically; and managing customer complaints.
+The Code of Conduct outlines areas of conflict of interest, confidentiality, fair and equitable treatment, ethics and acting responsibly, honestly, fairly and ethically; and managing customer complaints.
 A Whistleblowing Policy and Procedures is included within the Code of Conduct for SICO Staff.

 Compliance and Anti-Money Laundering

-Anti-money laundering measures are also an important area for the Compliance Unit, with a designated Money Laundering Reporting Officer (MLRO) and Deputy MLRO.
-The Bank has documented anti-money laundering and combating the of terrorism procedures in conformity to the regulatory requirements in the Kingdom of Bahrain.
+Anti-money laundering measures are also an important area for the Compliance Department, with a designated Money Laundering Reporting Officer (MLRO) and Deputy MLRO.
+The Bank has documented anti-money laundering and combating the financing of terrorism procedures in conformity to the regulatory requirements in the Kingdom of Bahrain.
 SICO has implemented a risk-based automated transaction monitoring system, which further enhances the Bank’s anti-money laundering measures in line with the regulations of the CBB.

 Remuneration of Board Members and Senior Management, and Fees Paid to External Auditors

-The remuneration paid to Board members and senior management personnel are disclosed in Note 26 to the Consolidated Financial Statements.
+The remuneration paid to Board members and senior management personnel are disclosed in Note 26 of the Consolidated Financial Statements.
 The information on fees paid to External Auditors for audit and other services will be available to the CBB and shareholders upon request, provided such disclosure does not impact the interest of Bank.

 Compliance with the CBB’s High Level Controls Module